Kingplayzfooty/WHSTechNotes/journal.md

 and eats/does whatever and whenever they want too.
 You could theoretically do these things with this virtual job.
 Allowing many people to do this could ruin a good amount of lives.
 In conclusion, that is why I dont think working in a virtual store is a good idea.

+# September 30, 2025

+ ''6-7'' originated from a kid named Mason; at a basketball game and decided to say 6-7.
+It was uploaded online and became a trend/meme.
+The numbers 6-7 are commonly used in everyday life so its pretty easy to say it all the time, people say it just because they wanna say it.
+The trend is also easily recognized, and allows people to maybe even let out a little giggle.